khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 ### Macros {#macros}

-The interaction between the devices connected to the _BLI_ is defined by means of _Macros_.
+The interaction between the devices connected to the _BLI_ is defined by means of a _Macro_.
 A _Macro_ consists in a set of events and commands.
 When any of the events that are defined in a _Macro_ occur (e.g. a key press on a keypad; a Control Command on a Bang & Olufsen remote control etc
 .), the macro will be triggered.
 This means that the commands in the macro will be executed in order.